Uniform Last-Iterate Guarantee for Bandits and Reinforcement Learning: Preliminaries

 \item with probability at least $1-\delta$, $\forall T \in \naturalnum$, the regret $R_T$ is bounded by

-when the minimum suboptimality gap of the input instance $\Delta$ satisfies $\Delta>0$. \end{itemize} \end{theorem}
+when the minimum suboptimality gap of the input instance $\Delta$ satisfies $\Delta>0$. \end{itemize*} \end{theorem}

-According to \pref{thm:ULI_implications}, if an algorithm is with near-optimal ULI guarantee (i.e., $\kappa=\frac{1}{2}$), then it implies the near-optimality for uniform-PAC bound (the first bullet) and regret bound (the second bullet).
-Note that it is not the other way around, in the sense that an algorithm with a near-optimal uniform-PAC bound does not necessarily enjoy a near-optimal ULI guarantee as shown in \pref{sec:LB_Opt_alg}.
+According to \pref{thm:ULI_implications}, if an algorithm is with near-optimal ULI guarantee (i.e., $\kappa=\frac{1}{2}$), then it implies the near-optimality for uniform-PAC bound (the first bullet point) and anytime sublinear high-probability regret bound (the second bullet point).
+On the other hand, an algorithm with near-optimal uniform-PAC bound does not necessarily enjoy a near-optimal ULI guarantee as shown in \pref{sec:LB_Opt_alg}.
 The proof of \pref{thm:ULI_implications} can be found in \pref{app:proof_ULI_implications}.

+\begin{remark} Although a near-optimal ULI guarantee implies an anytime sublinear high-probability regret bound, it cannot give an anytime sublinear expected regret bound.
+This is because any algorithm with ULI guarantee is also uniform-PAC, but \citep[Theorem 1]{dann2017unifying} implies that no algorithm can be uniform-PAC and achieve anytime sublinear expected regret bound simultaneously. \end{remark}